bbeeken/AIPoweredHelpDesk/README.md

 - Mock data for users, tickets and assets to simulate a database.
 - **Qdrant client script** for indexing ticket text in a vector database.
 - **Automatic Qdrant indexing** of newly created tickets when the server is running.
+- **Language detection and translation** for new tickets with sentiment-based tag suggestions.
 - **Ticket escalation endpoint** for quickly setting priority to high.
 - **Offline-capable UI** using a service worker and web app manifest.